A baker's dozen: The Kitchen's top pickleball paddles on the market right now

 Paddletek made a huge splash with its updated Bantam paddles in 2024 after going over a year without a new release.
 The TKO-CX stands out in the line with an extra long handle, which is what a majority of top players want as two-handed backhands have become more prevalent.
 The long handle also lets players whip through the hitting zone faster, generating more power and more spin.
 This paddle is a natural choice for singles players.

-Paddletek released a new shape of the Bantam series -- the GTO-C -- in June.
-While I liked the hybrid shape of the GTO-C, I still think the original TKO-CX is the better of the two paddles.
+Paddletek released a new shape of the Bantam series -- the GTO-C -- in 2025.
+While we liked the hybrid shape of the GTO-C, we still think the original TKO-CX is the better of the two paddles.

 Use code "KITCHEN" at checkout for 10% off.